 I'm a student at Princeton University thinking about technological interfaces and different ways people can interact with them to arrive at new conclusions.
 I aspire to use code, design, data, and new ideas to make people's communities at least marginally nicer to be in.

-An augmented reality application for simplified programming and robotics education.
+An augmented reality application for accessible programming and robotics education.

 Founding, designing, and organizing the first ever reverse hackathon for students.

 Nighttime desert drone-hunting virtual reality experience for the Oculus Rift.

 Examining web login dependencies on US and Chinese websites.